project-gemmi/benchmarking-fft/README.md

     scipy    0.106      7.091
     pyfftw   0.060      4.442

+This is before NumPy switched to PocketFFT.
+NumPy will use internally PocketFFT from version 1.17, which is not released yet when I'm writing it.

 Strange, the gap between MKL and FFTW should not be that big?
 The 416x256x416 transform result from `3d.cpp` (see below) are:
 0.65s for FFTW (measured), 1.4s for FFTW (estimated) and 4.3s for kissfft.